lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Exploring the technical affordances of the copies of Smith’s works available in each database also shows why the distorted impression of Smith’s works reflected in the ECCO-TCP’s corpus is likely to persist and continue to be reproduced: without the foundation of a reliable but transformable text (in the form of a human-corrected transcription, rather than a page image or machine OCR), there is a nearly insurmountable technical barrier before any individual project.
 Even to assess the accuracy of the OCR texts in ECCO and HathiTrust, I must rely on ECCO-TCP.
 Guillory has already argued persuasively that representation in literary canons is a matter of selection, not of exclusion, that the default state for a given text is not to be included.
 For Guillory, this serves as a proof that sexism and racism are rarely the direct cause of a particular text lacking canonical status; the role of social oppression in limiting textual representation occurs before scholars make their choices, when classes of people are systematically excluded from the means of textual production in the first place, limiting what we may select from.
 In the case of digital corpora, also, I see that the rhetoric of “exclusion” is not accurate, and directs attention away from the more complex systems at play.
 Although I critique the failure of ECCO-TCP to include important and relevant works by Charlotte Smith, it does not seem that she has been excluded out of a prejudice against women’s writing.
 Most likely, The Emigrants and Celestina were chosen because copies were conveniently accessible to a particular scholar involved in the creation of the ECCO-TCP, perhaps even directly related to a research question which would motivate them through the mind-numbing process of retyping long volumes of prose.
 Once these works had entered ECCO-TCP, they will naturally be re-used for text mining research which implicitly trusts the original selection.
 In this way, representation in digital corpora is a matter of infrastructure.

 We are on the cusp of eighteenth-century OCR meeting the standards of twenty-first century OCR.
 What texts should be OCR’d, by whom, and what should be done with those text files?

+“Because the ESTC was formed from three different projects over many decades, the existence of subject headings varies.
+For books that are from the periods 1475-1640 (from the original Short-Title Catalogue created by Pollard and Redgrave) and 1641-1700 (from Donald Wing’s short-title catalogue), subject headings exist.
+But subject headings were not initially created for the eighteenth-century records in the ESTC, and so subject headings rarely occur for the items in ECCO.”
+(Karian, “Guide” 3)

-# ch 3 - gender in databases #
+# ch 3 - genre in databases #